h2020-westlife-eu/wp6-vm/README.md

 or access GUI in virtualbox (username/password: vagrant/vagrant).

 ## Uninstallation - Cleaning
 *6.* After testing you may, stop (halt) the VM:

     vagrant halt

-*7.* If you'll not use the VM anymore, you can delete (destroy) the VM:
+*7.* If you will not use the VM anymore, you can delete (destroy) the VM:

     vagrant destroy

 ## Release Notes